 Then walk onto the beach a little way north and gaze back at the headland—the iconic place where two World Heritage areas meet.
 Muse on the fact that the scene before you cannot be very different from when Cook passed this way about 250 years ago!

-7. Cultural Connection
+7. Cultural connection

 Aboriginal cultural tour | © Tourism and Events Queensland

 The Daintree is Yalanji country.
-Eastern Kuku Yalanji Aboriginal people have lived in this area for countless generations.
+Eastern Kuku Yalanji Aboriginal peoples have lived in this area for countless generations.
 The landscape and its features hold spiritual significance for the Yalanji—places such as Wundu (Thornton Peak), Wurrmbu (The Bluff) and Kulki (Cape Tribulation).

-Traditionally, this rainforest country provided a rich and reliable source of food and materials for the Yalanji, with their detailed knowledge of weather patterns and seasonal cycles.
-While you’re in the area, it’s a great chance to learn more about Yalanji culture and connect with Yalanji people on cultural tours and experiences.
+Traditionally, this rainforest country provided a rich and reliable source of food and materials for the Yalanji peoples, with their detailed knowledge of weather patterns and seasonal cycles.
+While you’re in the area, it’s a great chance to learn more about Yalanji culture and connect with Yalanji peoples on cultural tours and experiences.
 Spear a crab, paint a boomerang, learn about toxic rainforest fruit, taste a green ant and dig into tea and damper.
 See the Daintree through the eyes of the true ‘locals’ and experience authentic Aboriginal culture.